tobymao/sqlglot/posts/python_sql_engine.md

 ## Introduction

 When I first started writing SQLGlot in early 2021, my goal was just to translate SQL queries from SparkSQL to Presto and vice versa.
 However, over the last year and a half, I've ended up with a full-fledged SQL engine.
 SQLGlot can now parse and transpile between [18 SQL dialects](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/__init__.py) and can execute all 24 [TPC-H](https://www.tpc.org/tpch/) SQL queries.
-The parser and engine are all handwritten from scratch using Python.
+The parser and engine are all written from scratch using Python.

 This post will cover [why](#why) I went through the effort of creating a Python SQL engine and [how](#how) a simple query goes from a string to actually transforming data.
 The following steps are briefly summarized: